 Individuals who received a notification from Asheville Arthritis and Osteoporosis Center P.A. about a data breach that was discovered in May 2024, may be eligible to submit a claim to receive up to $5,000 from a class action settlement.
 The settlement class includes 58,521 individuals.

-Asheville Arthritis and Osteoporosis Center P.A. has agreed to pay $500,000 to settle a class action lawsuit for alleged failures to safeguard patient data, which led to a data breach that exposed sensitive personal and medical information.
+Asheville Arthritis and Osteoporosis Center P.A. agreed to pay $500,000 to settle a class action alleging it failed to safeguard patient data, which led to a data breach that exposed sensitive personal and medical information.
 Compromised information included names, addresses, dates of birth, telephone numbers, Social Security numbers, medical chart notes, lab results, diagnoses and health insurance information.

 Who can file a claim for a data breach payout?

-Class members are individuals that received a notice from Asheville Arthritis and Osteoporosis Center P.A. stating their information was affected by the data breach.
+Class members are individuals who received a notice from Asheville Arthritis and Osteoporosis Center P.A. stating the data breach affected their information.

 How much is the settlement payment?